Newton's Method

 Implementation in ClimaTimeSteppers.jl

 ClimaTimeSteppers provides NewtonsMethod to solve the nonlinear system $f(x) = 0$.
-The iterative update at step $n$ is defined as:
+The iterative update at step $n$ is:

 Linear Solvers

-• Direct solvers: When the explicit Jacobian $W$ is available as a matrix (via the user-provided Wfact!), standard factorization methods (e.g., LU from LinearAlgebra) apply.
+• Direct solvers: When the explicit Jacobian $W$ is available as a matrix (via the user-provided Wfact), standard factorization methods (e.g., LU) apply.
+The matrix is passed as j_prototype and must support ldiv!.

 Jacobian-Free Newton-Krylov (JFNK)

-When using a Krylov method, we only need the action of the Jacobian on a vector $v$ (a Jacobian-Vector Product, JVP), rather than the full Jacobian matrix.
-This allows for essentially "Jacobian-free" methods.
-ClimaTimeSteppers supports:
+When using a Krylov method, we only need the action of the Jacobian on a vector $v$ (a Jacobian-vector product, JVP), rather than the full Jacobian matrix.
+ClimaTimeSteppers provides:

 • ForwardDiffJVP: Approximates $W v$ using a forward finite difference: